phBalance/d3-piano/README.md

 }
 ```

-# Configuration Parameters
+### Configuration Parameters
-`steps` is an array of the names of the keys starting from left most (lowest frequency) key.
-`octaves` is an array of which octaves to draw.
 `invalidNotes` is a list of notes to exclude from the provided set of steps and octaves.

+`keyLabel` indicates what kind of label the key should have: none, a simple note name, or a full name of octave plus the simple note name.

 `width` is the width of the piano drawn in the svg in pixels.

+`octaves` is an array of which octaves to draw.

+`steps` is an array of the names of the keys starting from left most (lowest frequency) key.

 `stopKeyPressWithExit` indicates if `mouseout` events should be bound to the keys.
 If `true`, if the mouse cursor leaves the bounds of the piano key it will be the same as if the key were no longer pressed even if the mouse is still held down.
 If `false` there is no `mouseout` event and by pushing the mouse down, moving the cursor out of that key, and then releasing the mouse you will not generate a key released message.
 You can use this approach to crudely generate chords.
-`keyLabel` indicates what kind of label the key should have: none, a simple note name, or a full name of octave plus the simple note name.

-#### Example
+### Example
 An example of use:
 ```typescript
 import { drawPiano, IKey, PianoKeyAction, PianoKeyLabel } from "@phbalance/d3-piano";